BoyceLab/DataSharingInABox/docs/customization.md

 # Data Sharing In A Box

 !!! warning "Sample Content Only"
-    This page contains **example language and placeholders** designed to help registry teams build their own data sharing site.
+    This site is a **template with example content** to help registry teams publish their data access documentation.
-    Please **replace all placeholder text** with details specific to your own project, policies, and governance requirements.
+    Please **review and customize every page** before sharing this site publicly, especially sections about governance, IRB, and consent.
+    Remove any placeholder files or references that do not apply to your project.

+---

 ## ☀️ How to Set Up and Use the Patient Registry Template

-This template helps patient registry teams create a public-facing website to share data documentation, governance policies, and data access instructions.
+This template helps patient registry teams or patient advocacy organizations create a transparent, accessible data sharing website.
 It’s built using [MkDocs](https://www.mkdocs.org/) with the [Material theme](https://squidfunk.github.io/mkdocs-material/).

+---

 ### 1. Copy This Template Repository